alex-rizov/midaxupdate/README.md

 When working with FTP, an UpdateLogs folder should also be created in the FTP root with write privileges for anonymous for the application to upload its logs.

+Standard path for the FTP folders on the server is c:\midax\ftp\UpdateRoot and c:\midax\ftp\UpdateLogs. c:\midax\ftp\ should be exposed via an FTP server.

 ## Instance identification
 The app's instance identity consists of a CHAIN-STORE pair.
 If in any Midax Service folder a CHAIN.id or STORE.id is discovered, the app assumes this identity for the corresponging portion.